renacod000-commits/renacod.com/README.md

 # 🚀 Renacod Website

-A modern, responsive website with a robust backend API, built with React, TypeScript, Tailwind CSS, Node.js, Express, and MongoDB.
-Perfect for hosting on Hostinger's cloud startup plan.
+A modern, responsive static website built with React, TypeScript, Tailwind CSS, and Vite.
+Features a Google Form integration for contact management and is ready for deployment on any static hosting platform.

 ## ✨ Features

 - **🎨 Modern Frontend**: React 18 + TypeScript + Vite + Tailwind CSS
-- **🔧 Robust Backend**: Node.js + Express + MongoDB + JWT Authentication
 - **📱 Responsive Design**: Mobile-first approach with beautiful UI components
-- **📧 Contact System**: Integrated contact form with email notifications
+- **📧 Contact System**: Integrated Google Form for seamless contact management
-- **🔒 Security**: JWT authentication, input validation, rate limiting
-- **📊 Database**: MongoDB with Mongoose ODM
-- **📧 Email Service**: Nodemailer integration with Gmail
-- **🚀 Performance**: Optimized for production with PM2 process management
+- **🚀 Performance**: Optimized for production with Vite build system
-- **🌐 Hosting Ready**: Configured for Hostinger cloud hosting
+- **🌐 Static Hosting Ready**: Configured for GitHub Pages, Netlify, Vercel, and more
+- **🎯 SEO Optimized**: Meta tags and structured data for better search visibility
+- **📊 Analytics Ready**: Easy integration with Google Analytics and other tracking tools

 ## 🏗️ Project Structure